adon-cloudcannon/landing-page-test/src/collections/site-pages/gdpr.md

 6\.4 A list of current Sub-Processors for the Service \[*as at 3/3/2023*\] is set out on our [Website](https://cloudcannon.com/gdpr/).&nbsp; We may update the list of Sub-Processors on the Website from time to time and, subject to paragraph 6.5, we will give at least 30 days’ notice of any new Sub-Processor (**Change Notice**).&nbsp;&nbsp;

-6\.5 We may engage Sub-Processors as needed to serve as an Emergency Replacement to maintain and support the Service.&nbsp; *Emergency Replacement* \*\* \*\* means a sudden replacement of a Sub-Processor where a change is outside our reasonable control.&nbsp; In this case, we will inform you of the replacement Sub-Processor as soon as reasonably practicable.&nbsp;
+6\.5 We may engage Sub-Processors as needed to serve as an Emergency Replacement to maintain and support the Service.&nbsp; *Emergency Replacement*&nbsp;means a sudden replacement of a Sub-Processor where a change is outside our reasonable control.&nbsp; In this case, we will inform you of the replacement Sub-Processor as soon as reasonably practicable.&nbsp;

 6\.6 You may object to any new Sub-Processor on reasonable grounds by notifying us within 10 days of receipt of a Change Notice.&nbsp; Your notice of objection to any new Sub-Processor must explain the reasonable grounds for your objection.&nbsp; The parties must discuss your concerns about the new Sub-Processor in good faith with a view to resolve the objection to the use of the new Sub-Processor in a commercially reasonable manner.&nbsp; If it is not possible to resolve the objection, and we do not revoke the Change Notice before the date the Change Notice takes effect, you may, despite anything to the contrary in the Terms, terminate the applicable Service under the Terms that cannot be provided to you without that new Sub-Processor.&nbsp; If you do not terminate the relevant Service under the Terms in accordance with this paragraph, you are deemed to have agreed to the new Sub-Processor.&nbsp; Termination of the applicable service is your sole remedy in respect of the change of Sub-Processor.